-III.
+IV.
 JURISDICTION AND VENUE

-- 15. Jurisdiction is proper in this court pursuant to 28 USC § 1332 as complete diversity of citizenship exists between Plaintiff and Defendants and the matter in controversy exceeds the sum of \$75,000.00, exclusive of interest and costs. - 16.
-This Court has jurisdiction over Defendants because they have conducted substantial business in the State of Georgia.
-Further, the Court has jurisdiction over Defendants because Defendants have committed a tort in whole or in part in the State of Georgia and have regular and continuing contacts with the State of Georgia. - 17.
-In addition, venue of this case is proper in the State of Georgia pursuant to 28 U.S.C. § 1391 because a substantial part of the events giving rise to Plaintiff's claims occurred in this District.
-Venue is also appropriate under M.D.
-Ga LR 3.4 because the Plaintiff resides in this District and this Division and the claim arises in this District and Division.
+- 19. Jurisdiction is proper in this court pursuant to 28 U.S.C. § 1332 as complete diversity of citizenship exists between Plaintiff and Defendants and the matter in controversy exceeds the sum of \$75,000.00, exclusive of interest and costs. - 20.
+This Court has jurisdiction over the non-resident Defendants because they have conducted business in the state of Illinois.
+Defendants have committed a tort in whole or in part in the state of Illinois and have regular and continuing contacts with Illinois. - 21.
+In addition, venue of this case is proper in the state of Illinois pursuant to 28 U.S.C. § 1391 because a substantial part of the events giving rise to Plaintiff's claims occurred in the state of Illinois.

-IV.
-FACTUAL ALLEGATIONS
+V. FACTUAL ALLEGATIONS